The most important business process improvement question may seem simple, but in this blog, you learn that “why” is a powerful question to leverage.

 This story leads me to my (nearly) fool-proof method for identifying areas requiring process improvement: just ask why.

-Similar to the “5 Whys” method used to identify the root cause, this method is based on simply asking a person to tell you about their process and continuing to ask “why” multiple times in order to determine the purpose or reason for each process step.
+Similar to the “5 Whys” method used to identify the root cause of an issue, we base this method on simply asking a person to tell you about their process and continuing to ask “why” multiple times to determine the purpose or reason for each process step.
 You may feel like a toddler, but the reality is that your reason for asking is similar in that you simply want to fully understand the reasoning for a given scenario.

-Questions such as “Why is this process done?” help to identify the business purpose.
+Questions like “Why is this process done?” can help identify the business’s purpose.
 Answers should relate to delivering business value or be subject to additional “why” questions.
 Other good questions include:

 - “Why does this department need to be involved in the process?”